1. Introduction

 all the time. .transform()

-can apply several transformations at once.
+can apply more than one transformation at once.

 def standard_score(series):